-1. Where the transmission system operator functions under a non-price cap regime, meaning a regulatory regime under which the national regulatory authority sets the allowed revenue for the transmission system operator, the following principles shall apply for transmission services revenue:
+2. Where the transmission system operator functions under a price cap regime, meaning a regulatory regime under which the national regulatory authority does not set the allowed revenue for the transmission system operator, only Article 37(4) shall be applied.